 - 1. Check airway and breathing; ensure airway is patent - Head tilt, jaw thrust - Insert an oropharyngeal (Guedel's) or nasopharyngeal airway. - 2.
-Apply high-flow oxygen - Measure blood glucose, and correct if <3mmol/L (administer 50mls of 50% glucose intravenously-this requires a medical order).
-(In children administer 2 mls/kg of 10% glucose intravenously this requires a medical order) - 4.
+Apply high-flow oxygen - 3.
+Measure blood glucose, and correct if <3mmol/L (administer 50mls of 50% glucose intravenously-this requires a medical order).

+- $^{/}$ (In children administer 2 mls/kg of 10% glucose intravenously - this requires a medical order) - 4.
 MET call if patient meets the criteria (GCS fallen >2 points) - 5.
 If respiratory rate or arterial oxygen saturation is decreased, the patient may need ventilatory assistance using self-inflating bag and mask - 6.
-Ensure intravenous access; 500 mls intravenous fluid bolus may be required if patient is hypotensive. - 7.
+Ensure intravenous access; 500 mls intravenous fluid bolus may be required if patient is hypotensive.

+- 7. Reverse any drug-induced CNS depression, e.g. naloxone for opioid overdose (requires a medical order) - 8.
 If the airway is patent, and the patient is breathing, place patient supine in lateral recovery position.